ansible/product-demos/cloud/README.md

 **Cloud / Create Infra** -The Create Infra job builds cloud infrastructure based on the provider definition in the included `demo.cloud` collection.

 **Cloud / Create VM** - The Create VM job builds a VM in the given provider based on the included `demo.cloud` collection.
 VM [blueprints](blueprints/) define variables for each provider that override the defaults in the collection.
 When creating VMs it is recommended to follow naming conventions that can be used as host patterns. (eg. VM names: `win1`, `win2`, `win3`.
 Host Pattern: `win*` )

+**Cloud / AWS / Patch EC2 Workflow** - Create a VPC and one or more linux VM(s) in AWS using the `Cloud / Create VM` and `Cloud / Create VPC` templates.
+Run the workflow and observe the instance snapshots followed by patching operation.
+Optionally, use the survey to force a patch failure in order to demonstrate the restore path.
+At this time, the workflow does not support patching Windows instances.

 ## Known Issues
 Azure does not work without a custom execution environment that includes the Azure dependencies.